Humic substance: Anthropogenic production

+Lignosulfonates, a by-product from the sulfite pulping of wood, are valorized in the industrial fabrication of concrete where they serve as water reducer, or concrete superplasticizer, to decrease the water-cement ratio (w/c) of fresh concrete while preserving its workability.
+The w/c ratio of concrete is one of the main parameter controlling the mechanical strength of hardened concrete and its durability.
+The same wood pulping process can also be applied to obtain humus-like substances by hydrolysis and oxidation.
+A kind of artificial "lignohumate" can be directly produced from wood in this way.

 Agricultural litter can be turned into an artificial humic substance by a hydrothermal reaction.
-The resulting mixture can increase the content of dissolved organic matter and total organic carbon in soil.
+The resulting mixture can increase the content of dissolved organic matter (DOM) and total organic carbon (TOC) in soil.

-Lignite (brown coal) may also be oxidized to produce humic substances, reversing the process of coal formation.
+Lignite (brown coal) may also be oxidized to produce humic substances, reversing the natural process of coal formation under anoxic and reducing conditions.
 This form of "mineral-derived fulvic acid" is widely used in China.
 This process also occurs in nature, producing leonardite.

 Economic geology

 In economic geology, the term humate refers to geological materials, such as weathered coal beds (leonardite), mudrock, or pore material in sandstones, that are rich in humic acids.
 Humate has been mined from the Fruitland Formation of New Mexico for use as a soil amendment since the 1970s, with nearly 60,000 metric tons produced by 2016.
 Humate deposits may also play an important role in the genesis of uranium ore bodies.

 Technological applications

-The heavy-metal binding abilities of humic acids have been exploited to develop remediation technologies for removing heavy metals from waste water.
+The heavy-metal binding abilities of humic acids have been exploited to develop remediation technologies for removing lead from wastewater.
 To this end, Yurishcheva et al. coated magnetic nanoparticles with humic acids.
 After capturing lead ions, the nanoparticles can then be captured using a magnet.